jeremy-rifkin/cpptrace/README.md

 > [!NOTE]
 > Unfortunately, this is only able to preserve traces under libstdc++ and libc++, not Microsoft's standard library.
 This
-> Is due to Microsoft's implementation of exceptions and `std::current_exception`.
+> is due to details of Microsoft's implementation of exceptions and `std::current_exception`.

 Example: